Cyber-Labs/cp-roadmap/CONTRIBUTING.md

 ## How to contribute

-### Did you find a bug or want to request a feature ?

-- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/Cyber-Labs/cp-roadmap/issues).
-- If you're unable to find an open issue addressing the problem, open a new one.
-  Be sure to include a title and clear description, as much relevant information as possible.

 ### Do you want to add more resources on a particular page, already present on the [website](http://cp.cyberlabs.club/) ?

 You may chose to update that particular page by either [the website UI](#Sending-a-PR-using-website-UI) or [by using git](#Sending-a-PR-using-git).